 This is an inexpensive juicer and is widely available.
 It merely grates fruits and vegetables, leaving strings of unbroken cells.
 The juice from the cells that have been broken is then spun out at very high speed (6,000 to 10,000 rpm).
-Because the juice is flung out, it mixes with the air and so oxidises (turns brown) quickly.
+Because the juice is flung out, it mixes with the air and so oxidizes (turns brown) quickly.
 The pulp usually remains very moist, because the process has not extracted all the juice.
-Not only is this more wasteful, but the juice is paler, more watery, lower in nutrient value and often quite insipid in flavour.
+Not only is this more wasteful, but the juice is paler, more watery, lower in nutrient value and often quite insipid in flavor.

-Masticating juicers provide richer, more flavourful, nutritious juices.
+Masticating juicers provide richer, more flavorful, nutritious juices.
 They are altogether more ‘serious’, although more expensive, but should be considered to be an investment in good health.
 They more thoroughly break up fruit or vegetables, and press out the juice from the resulting pulp inside a nose cone with a narrow opening.

 This is far more efficient than centrifugal action.
 A good masticating juicer will extract up to five times more nutrients than centrifugal juicers.

 Masticating juicers – like the popular American champion juicer – use a rugged cutter, spinning at 1425 rpm.
 This will juice whole carrots and quartered apples speedily and with ease.